Call and Book Your Hotel Now!

-Rio Carnival and many more!
-Check out the numerous other festivals that Rio de Janeiro has to offer through-out the year.
+Christmas, Carnival and so much more!
+Check out the numerous festivals that Rio de Janeiro has to offer throughout the year.

-The city is host to a fantastic selection of local festivals.
-It’s best to check what events are on before you arrive in Rio de Janeiro, so that you can organise your time wisely while you are here.
+The city is host to a wonderful set of local festivals.
+It’s best to check what events are on before you arrive in Rio de Janeiro so that you can see as much as you can in your time here.

-Without doubt, the most famous event of the year is the Rio Carnival.
-This festival is known around the globe and sees millions heading here to join in the fun, laughter and dancing!
+Without a doubt, the most famous event of the year is the Rio Carnival.
+This festival is known around the globe and sees millions of tourists flying down to join in the fun parades and dancing!

 Rio partakes in Christmas festivities the traditional way by decorating the Christmas tree with various embellishments.